COVID-19 Vaccine Online Scheduling

 - Once you receive the verification code, enter that into your registration form.

-- Next you will answer a few questions about the current health and vaccine history for the person receiving the vaccine.
+- Next, you will answer a few questions about the current health and vaccine history of the person receiving the vaccine.
 Please know there may be times when you cannot book your appointment online and need to call the office to schedule.

-- After you select the date and time, be sure to click "Request my Appointment" in the orange box.
+- After you select the date and time, be sure to click "Request my Appointment" in the GREY box.

 - Once you complete the entire process you will receive a notification that your appointment has been requested.
 If you DO NOT get a confirmation text, PLEASE CALL OUR OFFICE (563) 589-4055.
 Do not try to schedule another appointment online through the link.

 If at any time in the process you are unable to complete the online scheduling request, please contact our Vaccine Scheduling Line (563) 589-4055, available Monday-Friday 8:00 a.m. - 5:00 p.m.